• Skip to primary navigation

 Just a short drive from Bergamo, Franciacorta is Italy’s premier sparkling wine region.
 The wines here are produced using the traditional method, similar to Champagne, but with distinctly Italian character.

-The rolling hills, vineyards, and small villages make it ideal for a scenic half-day or full-day visit.
+Rolling hills, vineyards, and small villages make it ideal for a scenic half-day or full-day visit.

 What to Do in Franciacorta